c3divya/MLOps/challenges_reproducibility.md

-In this video, I want to discuss some of the challenges encountered when we want to transform the code
+## In this Section, I want to discuss some of the challenges encountered when we want to transform the code

 that we have in the research environment into production code and how these challenges affect the productivity